-We thus know the exact skeletal (or tooth) age of each individual, but chronological ages are not specified individually.
+We thus know the exact skeletal age (or tooth stage) age of each individual, but chronological ages are not specified individually.

 Studies with results in this format take chronological age as their starting point and present the mean and standard deviation (SD) of skeletal age for each group of whole chronological years.
 In addition, the correlation (Pearson) between skeletal and chronological ages is given.